 - Open the engine control unit and check for any visual damages or water infiltration.

 If all power supplies, ground wires, battery, or alternator voltage tests are okay and you can’t find any short circuits, it may be an internal fault in the Engine Control Unit.
 You could either let an electronic expert take a look at the engine control unit or replace the ECM/PCM.

 Note: In newer vehicles, an immobilizer is usually integrated into the ECM, which you cannot replace without programming.
 Some engine control modules can only be programmed once for a vehicle.
 If you buy a used control unit, you cannot reprogram it again.
 However, some small workshops have tools to re-program them, but this requires some extra work.
 Buying a new engine control unit is always the easiest choice.
 Before installing the new ECU, always read the old parameters from the old ECU.

 These tools are from Amazon and are recommended for a proper diagnosis of your vehicle.

 - OBD2 code scanner to read the trouble code memory.
 To reprogram the new ECU, you need a more advanced OBD2 scan tool.

 - Always charge your car with a Car Battery charger while doing any work on your vehicle.

 - A Digital Multimeter is required to measure the power supplies and ground wires and it will make the troubleshooting a lot easier.

-If you have any other questions about the P0603 code, comment down below and I will answer your questions as fast as possible.
-We answer all other car questions at our homepage.
+If you have further questions about the P0603 code, please comment below and I will answer your questions as soon as possible.
+All other car questions will be answered on our homepage.